DuckbillResearch

 Temporality

-Building robust internal representations of calendars and time arithmetic is a known weakness of current architectures — sometimes addressable with tooling, but not always.
-In hybrid human-AI systems like Duckbill, the problem compounds: phone agents and human copilots operate in queues with real processing delays, and the model needs to reason about what's still actionable when results come back minutes or hours later.
-Approximate arithmetic over timestamps — "is 2:15 PM after 11:00 AM?" — should be trivial, but in context it trips up even the strongest models.
+Real-world requests are bound by time — business hours, deadlines, processing delays.
+In hybrid human-AI systems like Duckbill, phone agents and human copilots operate in queues with real processing delays, and the model needs to reason about what's still actionable when results come back minutes or hours later.
+Approximate arithmetic over timestamps should be simple — but embedded in a multi-party conversation with competing time zones, deadlines, and processing delays, temporal reasoning becomes surprisingly demanding.

 From the benchmark